hoyle1974/veil/README.md

 # veil
 Veil simplifies RPC code while trying to not be "magical".
 It consist of two components.

-* a code generator that uses templates to generate bindings between a Go struct and a RPC library.
+* a code generator that uses templates to generate bindings between a Go struct and an RPC library.
 By default it binds to net/RPC but I have plans to support others in the future.
 * a library used to register structs to be exposed via RPC and calls to lookup client implementations that make calls using that RPC to the exposed service.

 A user might write a struct that behaves like a service like this: